7 Facts from our Curology Review

 Review of the free 30-day trial ($4.95)

-No need to make an appointment with a dermatologist in-person.
-Curology provides access to dermatological care from the comfort of your phone.
-Customers use their Curology login to upload photos of their face and neck.
-They also fill out a questionnaire highlighting how frequently you get acne, past acne treatments that have been used, current medications one is taking, and skincare concerns goals.
+Curology provides access to dermatological care from your electronic device.
+A customer uses their Curology login to upload photos of their face and neck.
+In addition, they fill out a questionnaire outlining how frequently they get acne, past treatments, current medications, and skin goals.

 - Clindamycin: An antibiotic that can fight acne-causing bacteria.